jitao01/jitao01.github.io/_pages/about.md

 Astronomy and Astrophysics
 ======
 I’m broadly interested in astronomy and astrophysics, especially accretion.
 I studied accretion disks across scales using both observations and simulations.
 I enjoy playing with data and have experience analyzing photometric and spectroscopic observations of protoplanetary disks.
 I’ve also performed GRMHD simulations of super-Eddington accretion onto black holes.
-In my PhD, I plan to expand the use of AI and ML in astrophysics since now we are in a universe of data.
+In my PhD, I plan to expand the use of AI and ML in astrophysics since we now live in a universe of data.

 I’ve worked across several topics, but my goal has always been to deepen our understanding of the underlying physics.
-I believe early-career researchers should explore widely to find what excites them and aligns with their strengths, and I’m grateful to my supervisors for encouraging that exploration.
+I believe early-career researchers should explore widely to find what excites them most and aligns with their strengths, and I’m grateful to my supervisors for encouraging that exploration.

+This page is still under construction—more details coming soon.
+Feel free to reach out if you’d like to connect or have suggestions.
+Thanks!